 - Children’s play parks

-- Informing the residents via 6 notice boards, soon to be 7.
+- Informing the residents via our 10 notice boards

 - Being part of the community and thriving to create an area with reduced anti-social behaviour and crime.

 We are not responsible for (among other things):

 - Bus shelters